Greats of Glenelg

 Great of Glenelg

-Thomas was honoured with the Medal of the Order of Australia (OAM) for service to the arts as a painter and teacher.
-Thomas’s enduring love of art is matched by his love of good food and wine.
+Tom's art works are represented in galleries across Australia, and in the National Gallery of Australia.
+He was honoured with the Medal of the Order of Australia (OAM) for service to the arts as a painter and teacher.

-- 2013 Inductee for Outstanding Service and Dedication
+• Inducted as a Great of Glenelg in 2013 for Outstanding Service and Dedication

 Reg Hopgood